Consider the following two scenarios:

 Visual Strategies are Understood Through System 1

 The Most Difficult Part of Strategy is Implementation.
-And implementation has a lot to do with communication.
+The implementation has a lot to do with communication.
 If you use System 2 Thinking to communicate your strategy, it will have System 2 characteristics: It will be reliable, but slow, deliberate, and difficult to grasp due to its complexity.

 Consider the following two questions